The Medicaid EHR Incentive Program is now the Promoting Interoperability Program

-The Medicare and Medicaid EHR Incentive Programs provide incentive payments to eligible professionals, eligible hospitals and critical access hospitals as they adopt, implement, upgrade or demonstrate meaningful use of certified EHR technology.
+The PIP/EHRIP provides incentive payments to eligible professionals, eligible hospitals and critical access hospitals as they adopt, implement, upgrade or demonstrate meaningful use of certified EHR technology.
+Eligible providers will be able to apply for PIP/EHRIP payments through 2021.

 The U.S. Department of Health Services, the Centers for Medicare & Medicaid Services (CMS) and the Office of the National Coordinator released the final rules providing the parameters and requirements for Meaningful Use in the Electronic Health Record Incentive Payment (EHRIP) program.